 The Mainstream Anthems

-These are the songs that took emo out of basements and onto radio and television.
-Jimmy Eat World’s “The Middle” is the genre’s friendliest entry point, a reassuring singalong that became a genuine pop hit.
-My Chemical Romance’s “Welcome to the Black Parade” is emo’s most theatrical statement, opening with a single piano note that fans recognize instantly.
-Fall Out Boy’s “Sugar, We’re Goin Down” paired a massive hook with tongue-twisting lyrics.
+These are the songs that pulled emo out of basements and onto radio and TV.
+Jimmy Eat World’s “The Middle” is the genre’s friendliest entry point, a reassuring singalong that turned into a genuine pop hit.
+My Chemical Romance’s “Welcome to the Black Parade” is the most theatrical statement emo ever produced, opening with a single piano note that fans still recognize on the first beat.
+Fall Out Boy’s “Sugar, We’re Goin Down” paired a massive hook with tongue-twisting lyrics that somehow still work as a singalong.

 - “The Middle” – Jimmy Eat World (2001)